 The Parthenon sits as the centerpiece of Centennial Park and is the only full-scale replica of the original Greek temple.
-Athena, at 42 feet tall making her the largest indoor strucutre in the Western world, stands inside the Parthenon.
+Athena, at 42 feet tall making her the largest indoor structure in the Western world, stands inside the Parthenon.
 The Parthenon also serves as the city's art museum, holding a permanent collection by 19th & 20th century American artists as well as space for rotating exhibits.

 2500 West End Avenue at Centennial Park